The A_f condition and relative conormal spaces for functions with non-vanishing derivative: The condition and the main result

 The usefulness of the last theorem rests on our ability to control the dimension of $\dim C(X,f)_0$ by numerical means.
-We give an example improving a result from \cite{G-R} that shows how this works.
+We give an example improving Thm.\ 5.8 from \cite{G-R} that shows how this works.
 For another example see Thm.\ 1.8.2 in \cite{R-thesis}.
-Recall that we say $X\subset \mathbb{C}^m$ is a determinantal singularity if the ideal of $X$ is generated by the minors of fixed size of an $(l+k)\times l$ matrix with entries in $\cO_m$, and $X$ has the expected codimension.
+Recall that $X\subset \mathbb{C}^{n+k}$ is a determinantal singularity if the ideal of $X$ is generated by the minors of fixed size of an $(l+q)\times l$ matrix with entries in $\cO_{n+k}$, and $X$ has the expected codimension.
 The matrix is called the presentation matrix of $X$ and is denoted $M_X$.